Varad-Ijantkar/KYC360-RESTAPI/README.md

 ## Testing

 Included is a full suite of test cases to verify the API's functionality.
 These tests encompass basic CRUD operations, the retry and backoff mechanisms, and more, ensuring the API's reliability in production environments.
+For a full suite of test cases to verify the API's functionality, please lookup [test_cases](test_cases.md).

 ## Contributing